Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 WHERE "customer_ID" = 'new_data';
 ```

-This updated data has noe updated the stream, which would be picked up by the consumer.
+This updated data has now updated the stream, which would be picked up by the consumer.
 This will then execute the first task to undertake feature engineering, and then a second dependant task which would invoke our model and score the data.
 This new scored data would be appended to the shared table, and automatically shared back to the original provider.

 <!-- ------------------------ -->
 ## Wrap Up and Clean Up